 CategoriesBlog

-Palbocicib: Dosafe, Side Effects and Interactions
+Palbociclib: Dosage, Side Effects and Interactions

-What is Palbocicib?
+What is Palbociclib?

 Palbociclib is a prescription medication used in the treatment of certain types of breast cancer.
 It belongs to a class of drugs called CDK4/6 inhibitors, which work by blocking proteins known as cyclin-dependent kinases 4 and 6.
 These proteins play a crucial role in the growth and division of cancer cells, making Palbociclib an effective treatment for slowing or stopping the progression of cancer.

-How Does Palbocicib Works?
+How Does Palbociclib Work?

 Targeted Action: Palbociclib specifically inhibits CDK4 and CDK6, which are proteins that regulate the cell cycle.
 By blocking these proteins, the drug prevents cancer cells from dividing and proliferating.